 - Projects: Among the many projects in the Lab, the post-doctoral fellow or bioinformatic analyst will work on our integrated-omics work.
 The examples may be found here:

-- Eligibility: This position requires a master or doctoral degree in bioinformatics, computational biology, computer science (or related field), and relevant research experience.
+- Eligibility: This position requires a master or doctoral degree in bioinformatics, computational biology, statistical genetics, computer science (or related field), or relevant research experience.

 2) Research Fellows

 Self-funded fellows are welcome, depending on the availability of the spaces at Hasegawa Lab — we usually have 2-3 research fellows.
 We will support you to get your own funding in order to join the Lab.